zsofimajor/aliit-builder-hub/builder-guide/index.md

 Examples:

 - A pull request improving documentation or SDK functionality
+- A dapp built on Midnight, submitted to our awesome-dapps repo
 - A tutorial explaining a Midnight concept through working code
 - A technical thread breaking down architecture or developer workflows
 - A recorded workshop teaching developers how to build with Midnight